Analysis | Trump’s war with Fauci shows how he and his campaign point in different directions

 By now, any effort by Trump’s team to present the president as heeding concerns about the virus are all but useless.
 At a rally Monday, Trump declared himself “immune” to the virus and talked about kissing people in the audience.
 That same day, two prominent surrogates held indoor, crowded rallies without social distancing or widespread use of masks.
 The president’s son Eric Trump appeared in a basement room at a Wisconsin bowling alley; Trump’s personal attorney Rudolph W. Giuliani spoke in a crowded space in Philadelphia.

 “People don’t die of this disease anymore,” Giuliani said at the rally, then slightly moderated his comments to note that, well, most people don’t die of it.
-Over the past seven days, nearly 5,000 people have died of covid-19, the disease caused by the virus.
+Over the past seven days, nearly 5,000 people have died of covid-19, the disease caused by the novel coronavirus.
 But that’s not politically useful messaging, so Giuliani went in a different direction.

-There are three weeks until the election and there is no sign that the polls are moving toward Trump in any significant way.
+There are three weeks until the election, and there is no sign that the polls are moving toward Trump in any significant way.
 They still may, sure, particularly if Americans suddenly start seeing the pandemic as less important or more under control.

 That may be the Trump campaign’s goal, but it’s not Trump’s.
 He wants his base riled up and mad at the world, rushing to vote in person on Election Day to give him a big lead before his lawyers start fighting tooth and nail to block the counting of mail-in ballots.
 If Fauci’s going to come at him, he’s going to push right back, since Republicans have more confidence in his approach to the virus than in the doctor’s.